hojin-kim/hojin-kim.github.io/about.md

 Hojin Kim

-Researching NLP at TmaxData.
-(Yes, they have AI teams!)
+Ph.D. candidate working on number theory at KAIST.

-I have strong math background; and am a newbie developer.
+I have math M.S. degree on mathematics and 2 years of experience working as a AI develper.